dongzgh/dongzgh.github.io/journal.md

 ## 2020-03-12

 * [L3MONSHAPE](#l3monshape)
-  * Continued learning of VTK textbook
+  * Continued the learning of VTK textbook
-  * Started learning of CMake
+  * Started the learning of CMake
   * Tried to compile cxx codes

 * [HEXAGONMI](#hexagonmi)